-But, of course, once you put out the eat sign, you have the smorgasbord ready.
+But, of course, once you put out the ‘eat here’ sign, you have to have the smorgasbord ready.
 Plant a variety of different blossoms, especially tube-shaped blossoms that hang and cascade.
 The hummer is just about the only creature that can extract pollen from a tubular blossom.
 So it’s like putting out an exclusive dish for them at the buffet.

 There is a lot of overlap between the favorite plants of butterflies and hummers.
-Your yard will also become a gathering place for butterflies.
-The hummers will dart from flower to flower, as the butterflies flutter about leisurely.
+So by planting with hummingbirds in mind, your yard will also become a gathering place for butterflies.
+The hummers will dart from flower to flower while the butterflies flutter about leisurely.

 Stocking Your Hummingbird Buffet

 There are hundreds of plant species that hummingbirds love.
 But you will want to narrow down your selection to those that will do well in your zone.

 You’ll also want to aim for a garden that will have something blooming in it from the beginning of spring until the first hard frost.
 By considering the bloom times of different plants, you can come up with a mix that will achieve this goal.
 To make it easy for you, we have grouped the list below according to bloom times.
 We’ve also indicated Hardiness Zones within each description.
 (If the text indicates a plant will be perennial in certain Zones, that also means it is ideally suited to those Zones.)